srobb1/PFB2012/README.md

 ---
 Sofia's Definitions
 Repository: A place to store scripts.
 In our case it is at a remote location on the servers of GitHub.
-Fork      : A copy of a repository (repo) that you can change and edit.
+-Fork      : A copy of a repository (repo) that you can change and edit.
-Clone     : The act of copying a repo
+-Clone     : The act of copying a repo
-Merge     : ***I am not sure what is lost or kept in a merge git add	  : Add files to a list of files that are ready for a commit git commit: Save a version of the file to be sent to GitHub later with a push git push  : Send files that have been committed to GitHub
+-Merge     : ***I am not sure what is lost or kept in a merge -git add	  : Add files to a list of files that are ready for a commit -git commit: Save a version of the file to be sent to GitHub later with a push -git push  : Send files that have been committed to GitHub
 ---

 1. go to https://github.com/